 From hundreds of concept sketches created by staff designers in this studio during 1972, one of mine was selected by Hal Sperlich, Director of Product Planning, and Lee Iacocca as the approved design direction.
 I directed the construction of a full-size clay model, and the vehicle received a great deal of interest from Henry Ford II.
 Unfortunately, the OPEC oil embargo of 1973 halted further development after a drivable, fabricated metal prototype (top) had been built.

-The Carousel was specifically designed as a “Garagable Family Van” alternative to the traditional station wagon market segment.
+The Carousel was specifically designed as a “Garageable Family Van” alternative to the traditional station wagon market segment.
 This concept later became one of the most successful and enduring product innovations ever created when Hal Sperlich and Lee Iacocca launched the Plymouth Voyager/Dodge Caravan in 1984. (from automotivechronicles.com)

-Nesbitt goes to clarify that the “Garagable Family Van” and the Minimax were not at all one and the same, but that the Minimax was a very compact four-seater FWD boxy car designed for congested urban settings:
+Nesbitt goes to clarify that the “Garageable Family Van” and the Minimax were not at all one and the same, but that the Minimax was a very compact four-seater FWD boxy car designed for congested urban settings:

-This account clarifies that the Ford Garagable Van and Minimax concepts were two totally different vehicles; the Carousel being a bit larger than the original Chrysler minivans, but in the same general vein.
+This account clarifies that the Ford Garageable Van and Minimax concepts were two totally different vehicles; the Carousel being a bit larger than the original Chrysler minivans, but in the same general vein.
 The Minimax really doesn’t belong in the discussion, except for the fact that it tried to maximize interior space by using FWD, but was otherwise a diminutive vehicle.

 It also makes it quite clear that what was developed at Chrysler was something on the larger side of the middle of the two, which was clearly a more pragmatic solution in response to both the energy crisis and the availability of the K-car platform.
 It also makes it clear that Ford took the “garageable van” concept much closer to production than Chrysler’s early clays of theirs, as well as being highly predictive of the RWD Ford Aerostar that was hurriedly put into production to do battle with Chrysler’s minivans.
 So now we just need a picture of the Minimax to make that family tree, and close the door on this subject.
 Not likely…